rvvincelli/rvvincelli.github.io/_posts/2013-2-1-pump-that-gear.md

 ## <DEBUG INFO>

-Mmake sure the application is running by connecting to the Gearpump webapp (see [here](http://www.gearpump.io/releases/latest/deployment-ui-authentication
+Make sure the application is running by connecting to the Gearpump webapp (see [here](http://www.gearpump.io/releases/latest/deployment-ui-authentication
 .html)) - you find the link in the container logs of the Gearpump instance on the Y arn Resource Manager webapp.
 Once you log in click on the `Details` button for your application - if it is not enabled then the application has already terminated time ago.
 In the `Overview` tab click on `Log dir.` and move to this path on the box where the appmaster actor is running - you see this in the `Actor Path` entry.